Filing estimated tax

 - Enter your name as it will appear on your personal income tax return.

-- Write the tax year and your social security number on your check if you file a paper coupon.
+- Write the tax year and the last four digits of your Social Security number on your check if you file a paper coupon.

 Estates and trusts should:

 - Use Form IT-2106, Estimated Income Tax Payment Voucher for Fiduciaries.

 - Enter the name of the estate or trust exactly as shown on federal Form SS-4, Application for Employer Identification Number.